Skip to main content

 Project overview

-This project seeks to understand the reasons behind low rates of reporting racial discrimination from racially minoritized students at the University of Southampton during course placements (mainly NHS), and what can be done to improve both rates of reporting, and bring about an environment of zero tolerance towards racist discrimination in the workplace.
+This project looks at experiences of minority ethnic students in work placements (NHS but also others) and seeks to understand the reasons behind low rates of reporting racial discrimination on such placements, and further what can be done to improve both rates of reporting, and bring about an environment of zero tolerance towards racist discrimination in the workplace.

 Staff